MicrosoftDocs/powerbi-docs/articles/powerbi-service-about-filters-and-highlighting-in-reports.md

 ***Filters*** remove all but the data you want to focus on.  ***Highlighting*** is not filtering since it does not remove data but instead highlights a subset of the visible data; the unhighlighted data remains visible but dimmed.

 Filters can be applied to individual visualizations, to report pages, and to an entire report.

 >**TIP**: You must be in [Editing View](powerbi-service-interact-with-a-report-in-editing-view.md) to add new filters to a report or to create filters that remain with the report.
 In [Reading View](powerbi-service-interact-with-a-report-in-reading-view.md), you (and people you've shared the report with) can interact with those filters but cannot save changes made to those filters.

-## See Also:
+## See also

 [Interact with filters and highlighting (in Reading View)](powerbi-service-interact-with-a-report-in-reading-view.md)